pytorch/rfcs/RFC-0007-forward-AD.md

 ## Timeline

-- Implement the design below for a single level and with limited number of formulas: https://github.com/pytorch/pytorch/pull/49097
+- Done: Implementation for single level in core
-- Implement remaining formulas, update testing and ensure no major performance regression
+- Done: Add codegen mechanisms for adding more formulas
+- Add gradcheck tools to test both real and complex valued functions
+- Add a limited set of formulas that enable basic use cases
-- Add more usage in the high level autograd API and make it default
+- Add it as backend for high level autograd API
+- Update OpInfo to natively test forward mode
+- Update custom Function API to allows overwriting forward AD

+Follow ups
+- Long running issue to add remaining formulas
 - Decide and implement multi-level version

 ## Goal of this feature

 The main goal is to provide a way to compute Jacobian vector products efficiently by leveraging the forward AD approach.
 This will be achieved by:
 - Use the new engine to compute quantities such as `jvp`, `hvp` and `hessian` within the high level API.
-- Provide an easy to use, python centric API for users to compute forward AD quantities.
+- Provide an easy to use, python-centric API for users to compute forward AD quantities.

 ## Quick theorerical introduction

 The simple definition for forward AD is that it is computing a Jacobian vector product.
-Indeed, if we define backward mode AD for a function `f` with Jacobian `J`, it is computing the quantity `u^T J` for an arbitrary `u` in an efficient manner.
+Indeed, if we define backward mode AD for a function `f` with Jacobian `J`, it is computing the quantity `v^T J` for an arbitrary `v` in an efficient manner.
-Forward mode will allow to compute the quantity `J v` for an arbitrary `v` in an efficient manner as well.
+Forward mode will allow to compute the quantity `J u` for an arbitrary `u` in an efficient manner as well.
-In both cases, we mean by efficient that the complexity is the same as evaluating the function `f`.
+In both cases, we mean by efficient that the complexity is the same order as evaluating the function `f`.

 The AD implementation is done very similarly in both cases where the Jacobian matrix for the full function is re-written as the product of Jacobian matrices for each elementary function used within the function.
 For example `J = J_3 J_2 J_1` if `f` is composed of 3 component functions: `f(x) = f3(f2(f1(x)))`

-The computation done by forward AD is then `J v = (J_3 (J_2 (J_1 v)))`.
-As you can see, each subproduct is done in the same order as the forward functions and thus the forward mode AD can run at the same time as the forward pass.
+The computation done by forward AD is then `J v = (J_3 (J_2 (J_1 u)))`.
+As you can see, each sub-product is done in the same order as the forward functions and thus the forward mode AD can run at the same time as the forward pass.

 A good way to model this is to introduce dual numbers where the imaginary dimension represent the partial Jacobian vector product while the real part represent the function value.